mikael-ros/minecraft-on-marp/readme.md

 ## Mining for assets
 ### Font
-By default, this theme uses Minecraftis for the font (which you can [find here](https://www.dafont.com/minecraftia.font)).
+By default, this theme uses Minecraftia for the font (which you can [find here](https://www.dafont.com/minecraftia.font)).
 [Minecraft Seven](https://fontstruct.com/fontstructions/show/2206218/minecraft-seven-classic) also works great.

 ### Resource/texture pack
 This stylesheet sources almost all graphics from a resource pack.